todaysjam/legacy/README.md

 # Project Name

-> Meal planner, nutrition tracker, and calorie counter all in one!
+> Meal & Shopping List planner, nutrition tracker, and calorie counter all in one!

 ## Team